22Neves/devsite-docs/guides/shopify/integration-configuration-cho-pro.en.md

 To install **Mercado Pago Checkout Pro** on your Shopify store, follow these steps:

-1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
+1. Go to the admin panel of your [Shopify](https://accounts.shopify.com/store-login) store.
+2. Click on **Settings**.
-2. In the store's admin panel, click on **Settings** in the bottom-left corner of the page.
+3. In the menu, click on **Payments**.
-3. Once there, select the **Payments** option from the menu on the left side of the page.
 4. Under "Accepted payment methods," click on **Add payment method**.
-5. Select the **Search provider** tab and search for the "Mercado Pago Checkout Pro" app.
+5. In the **Search by provider** tab, look for the app "Mercado Pago Checkout Pro" and select it.
-6. Once you locate it, select it and click **Install**.
+6. After selecting it, click on **Install**.
 7. Carefully read the information about the requested permissions and click **Install** again.
-8. After accepting the requested permissions, click **Manage account** to link your Mercado Pago account to your store using your credentials.
+8. Click on **Manage account** to link your Mercado Pago account to your store using your credentials.

 > WARNING
 >
 > Important
 >
-> The credentials are responsible for identifying the account collecting the payments that you will receive in your store.
-If you do not enter your credentials in the store's admin panel, you will be automatically redirected to set up this step. **Remember, enabling payment methods will only be possible after the successful insertion of your credentials**.
+> The credentials identify the account that will receive payments made in your store.
+This means that you will only be able to activate the payment methods after entering your credentials.

-9. In the Mercado Pago admin, go to **[Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app)** and select your application.
+9. In a new tab of your browser, go to **[Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app)** and select your application to copy your credentials.
 If you haven't created an application yet, access the [developer Dashboard documentation](/developers/en/guides/additional-content/your-integrations/dashboard) to learn how to create one.
-10. Click on **Production credentials** in the left menu.
-Copy the `public_key` and `access_token`.
+10. Click on **Production credentials**.
+The credentials may be hidden for security reasons.
+To view them, locate the eye icon and click on it.
+Copy the credentials (Public Key and Access Token).
-11. Enter your production credentials `access_token` and `public_key` in the corresponding fields, being **careful not to invert the fields when copying and pasting the credentials**.

 > NOTE
 >
+> Nota
+>
+> Alternatively, you can also click on the link "[view them and copy them](https://www.mercadopago[FAKER][URL][DOMAIN]/settings/account/credentials)" in the Shopify admin to copy your credentials.

+11. Return to your Shopify store settings and enter your production credentials (Public Key and Access Token) in the corresponding fields, **making sure not to reverse the fields when copying and pasting the credentials**.

+12. Click **Save credentials**.

+> NOTE
+>
 > Note
 >
-> Renew your credentials as necessary, consulting the corresponding [documentation](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials) as a guide.
-After renewal, it is essential to update them in the Shopify panel.
-Remember: when changing the password, **it is necessary to renew your credentials**.
-To do this, delete the old credentials from the panel, copy the new ones, and paste them into the admin panel of the store.

-12. Click **Save credentials**.
+> Once entered, the credentials will no longer be requested in future installations of Mercado Pago apps for Shopify.
+> <br><br>
+> However, if you change the password of your Shopify account, you will need to **renew your credentials**.
+To do this, follow the instructions in the documentation on [Keep your credentials safe](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials).
+Then, fill in the Public Key and Access Token fields again, as indicated in this documentation.

-13. To complete the installation, click **Activate**.
+13. Finally, click on **Verify activation**.

+14. Go to the **Settings** section and click on **Activate** to complete the installation.

 > At this stage, you can select the images of the payment methods you want to display in your store for illustrative purposes.